How to build a sales support process that drives growth.Posted on December 4th, 2018 by Jessica Dunn

 How can you identify the issues in your sales support process?

 The symptoms of poor sales support are easy to spot, but pinpointing the root cause can be challenging.
 It requires bringing the right players together to have an open, honest discussion about sales support in your organization.
 This discussion doesn’t happen enough since most companies stick with the status quo.

 To diagnose the actual problems with your sales support, try taking the following steps:

 - Bring together sales and marketing leaders and run an exploratory session on your organization's current sales support.
-Define the answers to questions like how is sales support currently being handled, how are reps preparing themselves for sales calls and incorporating sales material into them, and what are the current issues each department is dealing with.
-Openly discussing these questions may make potential solutions apparent.
+Have them answer questions like, how is sales support currently being handled?
+How are reps preparing themselves for sales calls and incorporating sales material into them?
+What are the current issues each department is dealing with?
+Having both groups come together to answer these questions might make potential solutions apparent.

-- Gather all of your analytical data and review it.
+- Gather all your analytical data and review it.
 Some organizations may have the benefit of seeing how popular each piece of material is with their sales staff, which could help you identify content to cut or opportunities to expand your library in certain areas.

 - Look at your CRM to find where there’s lag in your sales process.
 For instance, you may see that your reps are consistently slow to respond to prospects.
 This would be a clear indication that there’s an inadequate amount of sales support or that the right materials aren’t available to your reps.